Young Living Independent Distributor # 1579370

 Not All Essential Oils Are Created Equal

 Just like any other product on the market, essential oils produced by different companies vary in their grade and properties.
 I personally recommend, use, and distribute, Young Living essential oils.
+I cannot vouch for the quality or effectiveness of other, non-therapeutic grade oils.
 You can access my website here for more information on the company, products, and their uses.
 Their Seed to Seal process ensures the highest quality product.
 Whatever brand of essential oils that you decide to use, there are several key things that you need to consider.

 Key Things To Know About Essential Oils